island-is/island.is/libs/shared/mocking/README.md

   User: {
     fullName: (user) => `${user.firstName} ${user.lastName}`,
   },
+  UnionType: {
+    __resolveType: (obj) => obj.type,
+  },
 })
 ```

 ### `createStore<Data>(initializer)`

-Creates a store with mocked data for handlers, resolvers, and tests.
+Creates a store containing mocked data which can be used by mock handlers, resolvers, and tests.

+The store is created lazily, on demand, to not create a lot of mocking data until it's needed.

+The store data can be freely edited (as plain JavaScript objects), which is quite useful:

+- Mutations and write handlers can edit the store for later queries.
+- Tests can prepare special data for queries.

+The store can also be reset to its initial state, e.g. in jest's `afterEach()`.

 #### Arguments

-- `initializer: () => Data` - Function to generate mock data.
+- `initializer: () => Data` - a function which creates the mock data and returns as an object.

 #### Returns

+Short answer: The object returned by the `initializer` function, with one additional property:

-Proxy object with store data and `$reset()` for restoring the initial state.
+- `$reset(): void` - Resets the store to the initial state.

+Long answer: A Proxy object.
+Most properties are forwarded to the object returned by the `initializer` function.
+The `initializer` function is lazily invoked the first time a property is accessed.

 #### Usage